 For science nerds, the area will be the location of the Square Kilometre Array, a radio telescope which will be more sensitive than any existing instrument – unfortunately it won’t be operational until at least 2027 – yet the region is home to some of the best stargazing locations in Australia.

 If these aren’t enough to whet your appetite, there are hundreds of small towns, beaches, wineries and national parks located within a few hours’ ride of Perth which are well worth a visit.
-And make sure your motorcycle is insured properly with Swann Insurance before you go.
+Before you embark on your next day trip, make sure you have motorbike insurance.
+Swann offers a range of motorcycle insurance in Australia, including comprehensive and third party motorcycle insurance.
+For a quick quote, click here.